What Leaders In The Field Are Saying About the Center

 Center For Innovation and Leadership In Special Education

 How do you optimize learning for children with intellectual disabilities, autism, or brain injuries?
 At Kennedy Krieger Institute, our doctors, researchers, and behavioral specialists have an unsurpassed understanding of brain development and function in children with neurodevelopmental disabilities.
-With our advances in neuroscience and brain imaging in the last decade, we know more than ever before about memory, executive functions, language development, motor skills, and brain-behavior relationships in children with neurodevelopmental disabilities, and how to translate this knowledge to learning in the classroom.
-As a result, Kennedy Krieger is an award-winning and nationally recognized leader in special education, providing innovative models of education for children with a wide range of learning, emotional, physical, neurological, and developmental disabilities.
+Through our advances in neuroscience and brain imaging in the last decade, we know more than ever before about memory, executive functions, language development, motor skills, and brain-behavior relationships in children with neurodevelopmental disabilities, and how to translate this knowledge to academic success.
+Kennedy Krieger is an award-winning and nationally recognized leader in special education, providing innovative models of education for children with a wide range of learning, emotional, physical, neurological, and developmental disabilities.

-Now, we are bringing together our expertise in special education, neuroscience, behavioral science, and neurodevelopmental disabilities to offer the Center for Innovation and Leadership in Special Education fellowship program.
+We are bringing together our expertise in special education, neuroscience, behavioral science, and law to offer the Center for Innovation and Leadership in Special Education fellowship program.

-The Center for Innovation and Leadership in Special Education fellowship will mentor and train current and future leaders in special education who have an advanced understanding of learning in children with neurodevelopmental disabilities and expertise in applying this knowledge to school and classroom settings.
+The Center for Innovation and Leadership in Special Education fellowship will mentor and train future leaders inspecial education who have an advanced understanding of learning in children with neurodevelopmental disabilities, as well as expertise in applying this knowledge to school and classroom settings.
 Fellows of the Center for Innovation and Leadership in Special Education will go on to develop effective teaching practices, learning methods, curricula, and informed educational policies so that children with neurodevelopmental disabilities can receive the best possible education.
-This fellowship builds on the success of Kennedy Krieger’s internationally recognized professional training program, which has proven highly successful in training thousands of individuals who have gone on to assume leadership positions and make substantial contributions in the field of neurodevelopmental disabilities.
+This fellowship builds on the success of Kennedy Krieger’s internationally recognized professional training program, which has proven highly successful in training thousands of individuals who have gone onto assume leadership positions and make substantial contributions in the field of neurodevelopmental disabilities.